rs/pushd/README.md

     > var.title=Super awesome video
     ---
     < HTTP/1.1 204 Ok

 *Carriage returns are added for readability*

 The server will answer OK immediately.
 This doesn't mean the event has already been delivered.

 #### UDP

-The UDP event posting API consists of a UDP datagram targetted at the UDP port 80 containing the URI of the event followed by the message content as query-string:
+The UDP event posting API consists of a UDP datagram targeted at the UDP port 80 containing the URI of the event followed by the message content as query-string:

     /event/user.newVideo:fkwhpd?msg=%24%7Bvar.name%7D+sent+a+new+video%3A+%24%7Bvar.title%7D&msg.fr=%24%7Bvar…